Coton de Tulear VS Miniature Poodle

 Health and Lifespan

 The Coton de Tulear typically lives 15–19 years, while the Miniature Poodle has a lifespan of 10–18 years.
-Both breeds have their own set of common health concerns, and prospective owners should look for breeders who perform comprehensive health testing.
+Key health concerns include Patellar Luxation for the Coton de Tulear and Progressive Retinal Atrophy for the Miniature Poodle.
+Both breeds benefit from breeders who perform comprehensive health testing.

 Cost

-In terms of initial cost, Coton de Tulears typically range from $2000 to $3000, while Miniature Poodles cost $1000 to $2500.
-Ongoing monthly costs are approximately $121 for the Coton de Tulear and $89 for the Miniature Poodle.
+Coton de Tulears typically range from $2000 to $3000, while Miniature Poodles cost $1000 to $2500.
+Monthly costs are approximately $90 for the Coton de Tulear and $97 for the Miniature Poodle, reflecting differences in size, grooming, and healthcare needs.

 Grooming and Maintenance

-Grooming needs differ between these breeds, with the Coton de Tulear rating 4/5 and the Miniature Poodle rating 4/5.
-Shedding levels are 1/5 for the Coton de Tulear and 5/5 for the Miniature Poodle.
-The Coton de Tulear is hypoallergenic, which may be important for allergy sufferers.
+Grooming needs: Coton de Tulear 4/5, Miniature Poodle 5/5.
+Shedding: 1/5 vs. 1/5.
+The Coton de Tulear is hypoallergenic, which may matter for allergy sufferers.
 The Miniature Poodle is hypoallergenic.

 Living Situation

-For apartment dwellers, the Coton de Tulear rates 5/5 for apartment friendliness while the Miniature Poodle scores 2/5.
-Exercise requirements are 5/5 for the Coton de Tulear and 2/5 for the Miniature Poodle.
-Both breeds thrive with owners who can commit to daily physical activity and mental stimulation.
+Apartment friendliness: Coton de Tulear 5/5, Miniature Poodle 5/5.
+Exercise requirements: 3/5 vs. 3/5.
+Both breeds thrive with owners who commit to daily physical activity and mental stimulation.

 The Verdict